pian13131/sngn/Database/Database.md

 ##### 1-Tier

-- database is directly available to the user.
+- user --- database

 ##### 2-Tier

-- The 2-Tier architecture is same as basic client-server.
-In the two-tier architecture, applications on the client end can directly communicate with the database at the server side.
-The user interfaces and application programs are run on the client-side.
+- User --- UI(client) --- Server(database)

 ##### 3-Tier Architecture

-- The application on the client-end interacts with an application server which further communicates with the database system.
-- End user has no idea about the existence of the database beyond the application server.
-The database also has no idea about any other user beyond the application.
+- user --- UI --- Application --- database

 ### Three schema Architecture

 ##### Internal Level

-- The internal level has an internal schema which describes the physical storage structure of the database.
+- physical storage structure of the database.

 ##### Conceptual Level

-- The conceptual schema describes the structure of the whole database.
-- The conceptual level describes what data are to be stored in the database and also describes what relationship exists among those data.
+- what data are to be stored in the database and also describes what relationship exists among those data.

 ##### External Level

 - An external schema is also known as view schema.
-- Each view schema describes the database part that a particular user group is interested and hides the remaining database from that user group.
-- The view schema describes the end user interaction with database systems.
+- describes the end user interaction with database systems.

 ### Data model Schema